degi/wanulcas/docs/background.md

 As light is not stored in ecosystems, complementarity in light use is easy to measure.
-For water and nutrients complementarity has to consider time scales linked to the \'residence\' times of the resources in the ecosystem; residence times tend to increase from water, via nitrogen and potassium to phosphorus.
+For water and nutrients complementarity has to consider time scales linked to the 'residence' times of the resources in the ecosystem; residence times tend to increase from water, via nitrogen and potassium to phosphorus.
 For P resources used by the tree it will be difficult to measure whether or not this P might have become available